happyyang/databasemanager/README.md

 databasemanager
 ===============

+I'm working on making it so one class can handle multiple databases.

 A simple SQLite Database manager that handles threading/synchronization issues

 If you're just using this class as it currently is, just copy/paste the source into a new java file in your Andriod project